Endometrial cancer: Staging

 In contrast, isolated tumor cells do not count as lymph node metastasis.
 ITCs for endometrial cancers are defined as less than or equal to 0.2 mm or single cells or clusters of cells less than or equal to 200 cells in a single lymph node cross section.

 Myometrial invasion and involvement of the pelvic and para-aortic lymph nodes are the most commonly seen patterns of spread.
 A Stage 0 is sometimes included; in this case, it is referred to as "carcinoma in situ".
-In 26% of presumably early-stage cancers, intraoperative staging revealed pelvic and distant metastases, making comprehensive surgical staging necessary.
+In 26% of presumably early-stage cancers, intraoperative staging revealed pelvic and distant metastases, making comprehensive surgical staging necessary.Sentinel lymph node biopsy (SLNB) has been incorporated into endometrial cancer staging guidelines as an alternative to systematic lymphadenectomy.